Privacy Policy

 Politician billing records7 years (tax and regulatory compliance)

-Audit log (administrator actions, message approvals, agent runs)7 years
+Audit record (administrator actions, message approvals, Polis‑1 runs)7 years

 System logs and request error traces90 days